 The specifics of cloud computing result in certain cybersecurity complications.
 Extensive attack surfaces and lack of visibility in complex cloud environments increase the likelihood of cloud account compromise, successful phishing attacks, and insider activity.

-Use our seven cloud security best practices as a checklist to protect your cloud infrastructure from potential cybersecurity incidents and secure your organization’s sensitive data.
+Use our seven cloud network security best practices as a checklist to protect your cloud infrastructure from potential cybersecurity incidents and secure your organization’s sensitive data.
 Efficient cloud infrastructure security includes securing access to your perimeter, limiting access privileges, and monitoring the activity of regular and privileged users.
 To reduce cybersecurity risks, you can also raise employee awareness about phishing attacks and prepare a response plan for possible security incidents.

 Download a free 30-day trial of Ekran System and test its capabilities in your cloud infrastructure for yourself!